MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 implemented the solution.
 You are called to help the new staff in multiple areas.

-Exercise \#1 Adding products to a new warehouse using basic inventory management.
+Exercise \#1Â Adding products to a new warehouse using basic inventory management.
 ---------------------------------------------------------------------------------

-*Objective: Add products to a new warehouse using basic inventory management.*
+*Objective: Add products to a new warehouse using basic inventory management.*Â

 You are the supply chain management functional consultant on a project team advising your customer on best way to create new warehouse to store the overflow